EZhex1991/StarCraft-GameStory/03-Protoss-The-Fall/04-Chapter04-The-Hunt-For-Tassadar.md

 >
 > Now, with only a small fleet of protection, Aldaris and the Executor have traveled to the ash world of Char, hoping that Tassadar is still somewhere to be found.

+# The Hunt for Tassadar

-Protoss Command Ship Gantrithor
+> Protoss Command Ship Gantrithor
-Holding orbit over the planet Char
+> Holding orbit over the planet Char

 ## Mission Briefing